alexandramartinez/occ-json-files-gen/README.md

     * turismo-hospitalidad-y-gastronomia
     * ventas

-These are the URLs provided for each location:
+URLs provided for each location:

     * aguascalientes
     * baja-california
     * baja-california-sur